 “CORONAVIRUS” – new weapon of Cyber Attackers.
-Here we are currently experiencing a global threat -Coronavirus (COVID-19), the threat which is been faced by people all around the world.
-COVID-19 has caused apprehension globally which has made ultimate lockdown, Shutting of Shops and malls, travel bans, shut down of offices, control on the accumulation of people, and whatnot.
-COVID-19 fears have forced many companies to shut down and let their employees “Work from Home” all because to keep them secure and other people from this virus.
+We are currently experiencing a global threat -Coronavirus (COVID-19), faced by people all around the world.
+COVID-19 has caused apprehension globally, making ultimate lockdown.
+Meanwhile, shutting of shops and malls, travel bans, shut down of offices, control on the accumulation of people, and whatnot.
+As a result, COVID-19 forced companies to shut down and let their employees “Work from Home”.
+To keep them secure and other people from this virus.
 The number of people going home quarantine has been increasing day by day.